anquore/rd53a_docs/index.rst

 Planned Features/Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^
 - The currently planned updates and upgrades to the system are listed below
-- An overhaul of the trigger system that will make the system produce data that is closer to real pixel data.
-- Developing compatibility with the RCE-RD53A project.
 - Developing compatiblity with the FELIX project.
+- Bug fixes and adding user requested features to the RD53A
+- Begin working on the RD53B version of the emulator